pmendes/models/vonDassow2000/Sampling/README.md

 ![Graphic representation of 'solutions’ obtained with crisp initial conditions.
 All 1,015 parameter sets with a  score below 0.2 are displayed.
 Black lines plot mean and standard deviation.
 Each spoke represents the log-scale range of one parameter.
 Half-lives and cooperativity coefficients are omitted, as in Fig. 2A of von Dassow et al (2000).](https://github.com/pmendes/models/blob/main/vonDassow2000/Sampling/Fig2.png)
+**Fig.2** - Graphic representation of 'solutions’ obtained with crisp initial conditions.
+All 1,015 parameter sets with a  score below 0.2 are displayed.
+Black lines plot mean and standard deviation.
+Each spoke represents the log-scale range of one parameter.
+Half-lives and cooperativity coefficients are omitted, as in Fig. 2A of von Dassow et al (2000).